Dan Cox: Post-legislative career

-2024 House of Representatives election campaign
+2024 congressional campaign

 In May 2023, Cox said he was considering a run for Congress in Maryland's 6th congressional district in 2024, seeking to succeed outgoing U.S. Representative David Trone.
 On July 3, 2023, someone filed paperwork with the Federal Election Commission to enter Cox into the 2024 election, which prompted him to report the filing to the FEC for fraud.
 According to a Daily Beast investigation, it was Cox's campaign treasurer, Tom Datwyler, who filed the FEC paperwork on his behalf after creating fundraising ads on WinRed for Cox's congressional campaign.
 Datwyler was told by Cox advisor Rory McShane to terminate the FEC filing the next day, saying that Cox had decided against running in 2024.

 Despite these emails, Cox announced that he would run for Congress on October 30, 2023.
 Cox was seen as a frontrunner, alongside former state delegate Neil Parrott, in the Republican primary, during which he sought to associate himself with former president Donald Trump, calling the ongoing criminal cases against Trump a "witch hunt" and continuing to promote disproven conspiracy theories that the 2020 presidential election was marred by fraud, and ran on a platform including immigration, crime, and opposing COVID-19 pandemic health restrictions.
-Cox was defeated in the Republican primary election on May 14, 2024, placing second behind Parrott with 30.1 percent of the vote.
+Cox struggled to build a coalition of voters without the outside support he received during his 2022 gubernatorial campaign and was defeated in the Republican primary election on May 14, 2024, placing second behind Parrott with 30.1 percent of the vote.